JayWood/the-seo-framework/readme.txt

 * These functions do not work on custom post types, yet.
 But they do work on WooCommerce products and product categories.
 * This resulted in easing the whole code base as it doesn't have to check for admin/front-end per-function anymore.
 Further improvements are planned, but this update already contains most of the overhaul.

+**Looking forward - Upcoming features:**

+Not all planned features made it into 2.6.0.

+* WP.me shortlink integration.
+* Article modified time output can now be adjusted, just like the sitemap timing options.
+* Per page title additions options (reverse of Global Settings).
+* The SEO Bar options.
+* Canonical SEO (URL scheme options).
+* Twitter card plugin detection and subtle notification of such.
+* Image Description is now used as an excerpt for the attachment's page meta descriptions.
+* Author SEO (Title, Description, Twitter, Facebook, Google+, etc.).
+* Jetpack Sitemap detection.

 **Detailed log:**

 ***There are a lot more changes in this update which did not make it to this page.
 Please refer to [the detailed changelog](https://theseoframework.com/?p=xxx).***